whamtet/Excel-REPL/readme.md

 Excel REPL assumes all arguments are passed as single cell selections (A1, B6 etc).
 To indicate that an argument should be an array selection declare that argument with vector destructuring.

-`excel-repl.udf/export-fns` abuses Excel slightly and may fail on the first two invocations in a given Excel session.
-It is nonetheless very useful.
+`excel-repl.udf/export-fns` abuses Excel slightly and may fail on the first one or two invocations in a given session.

 ##Manipulate